alvin-giang/Employee_Atrrition_Prediction/README.md

 * YearsSinceLastPromotion: Number of years since the last promotion (integer).
 * YearsWithCurrManager: Number of years with the current manager (integer).

+### Repository Structure

+* Data_Analysis: Stores all Jypyter notebooks detailling preprocessing, data analysis, model training, model optimizing, evaluation steps, and model deployment.
+* Outputs: Stores all visualizations, models, and endcoder files.
+* Resource: The initial datset
+* README.md: Overview of the project, including a step-by-step process.

+### Installation and Requirements

+To set up the environment and run this project, you'll need to have Python installed along with several libraries.
+You can install the required packages using the following command:

+`pip install pandas numpy matplotlib seaborn scikit-learn gradio`

+1. Data Preprocessing

+Data preprocessing is a crucial step to prepare the dataset for machine learning modeling.
+The key tasks involved in preprocessing include:

+* Handling Missing Values: Although the dataset is relatively clean, we will check for any missing values and handle them appropriately.
+* Encoding Categorical Variables: The dataset contains categorical variables (e.g., Gender, Job Role).
+These will be encoded using techniques like One-Hot Encoding or Label Encoding to convert them into a numerical format suitable for modeling.
+* Data balancing: Use SMOTE to create synthetic examples of minority class to reduce class imbalance.
+* Feature Scaling: Some algorithms require features to be on the same scale.
+We will use techniques like StandardScaler or MinMaxScaler to normalize the data.
+* Data Splitting: The dataset will be split into training and testing sets.
+Typically, 70-80% of the data is used for training, and the remaining 20-30% for testing.